-The best Max-Q gaming laptop for most users is the Gigabyte Aero 15X.
+The best thin and light gaming laptop for most users is the Gigabyte Aero 15X.
 It's light, thin, quiet, and portable, without sacrificing gaming performance—truly bridging the gap between a powerful gaming machine and a portable productivity workhorse.
-But what exactly does Max-Q mean?

 Gaming laptops have slimmed down considerably in recent years.
 Thanks in large part to Nvidia's GTX 10-series of GPUs, which offer outstanding performance at a significantly lower TDP than previous generations.
 Nvidia's Max-Q philosophy takes things a step even further.
 The idea is to hit a balance between performance and portability in order to make powerful gaming notebooks in a truly-portable form factor.
 And more than just thin-and-light, Max-Q notebooks are also quiet—and hopefully, not too hot.